anvil008/dotfiles/readme.md

 This is my set of dotfiles which is primarily based around zsh, hyper.js, brewfile.
 It uses symbolic links to link the files from the dotfiles folder to your home folder.

-Bash dotfiles are included based of Mathias's dotfiles (currently not in use).
 The zsh dotfiles uses the oh-my-zsh framework with custom dotfiles in the custom folder.

 ## Installation